 Clairmarais cave

-At the heart of the Clairmarais forest stands an artificial grotto dedicated to Our Lady of Lourde.
-It was built in 1934 following the miraculous healing of the Reverend Father Superior of the Assumptionist community.
+At the heart of Clairmarais forest, a artificial cave attracts many devotees every day.
+Dedicated to Our Lady of Lourdes, it was built in 1934, in gratitude for the healing considered miraculous of the Reverend Father Superior of the Assumptionist community.

 The hiking trails around Clairmarais